Dynactive-Software/DynactiveSSOPHPIntegrationKit/README.md

 php sample-idp-create-user.php
 ```

-The response you should get back is (with the ssoUid you sent):
+The response you should get back from this script is (with the ssoUid you sent):

 `status=OK,ssoUid=55848541446a9`

+The actual response from the API is a DynactiveSoftware/SSO/SPSuccessResponse object.

 You should save off your ssoUid for the user from the response